 Figure 36: Methamphetamine related deaths detected in Postmortem Toxicology cases.

 Table 4 illustrates the count of methamphetamine related deaths per non-natural manner and cause of death.
-Additionally, there were 2 cases determined to be natural that the decedent had methamphetamine detected in their toxicology specimens.
+Additionally, there was one case determined to be natural where methamphetamine was detected in the decedent's toxicology specimens.